UNDERSTANDING REFUGEES - WHO IS A REFUGEE? WHY ARE PEOPLE REFUGEES?

 A refugee is a person who flees his country for safety or survival.
-Reasons for fleeing include war and civil war, genocide, natural disasters like drought, abuses of human rights, opposing the government, ethnic cleansing, economic crisis and having no homeland.
+People are refugees for various reasons.
+Reasons for fleeing one's country and becoming a refugee include war and civil war, genocide, natural disasters like drought, abuses of human rights, opposing the government, ethnic cleansing, economic crisis and having no homeland.
 There is a difference between asylum seeker, internally displaced person and economic migrant.

 Asylum seeker...is a person who seeks a safe place in the country they've arrived in: "When we were fleeing the war in Libya, I got separated from my husband.
 He reached the border with Tunisia but it was too dangerous for me to travel by land and too dangerous to stay.
 I fled by boat."
 Rachel, 25

 Internally displaced person... moves within the same country.
 At least 6.6 million people have moved within Syria between 2011-2016.